Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 ## Introduction

 0:00
 In this session, I'll be showing the power that empathy has in three functions, **healing**, **mediation**, and **reconciliation**.

 In the previous session, we looked at the dynamics of empathy.
 We saw how it requires our full presence to another person, and full presence on what's alive in them, what they're feeling and needing.

+In this session, I will show just how powerful that process can be in:
+* **healing past wounds**
+* **mediating conflicts between people**
-In this session, I will show just how powerful that process can be in *healing past wounds*, *mediating conflicts between people*, and *reconciling groups that are at war with each other to see how they can live in peace and harmony*.
+* **_reconciling groups that are at war with each other to see how they can live in peace and harmony_**.

 ## The power of empathy

 #### First, let's look at how empathy supports healing.

-The word healing has some aspects that I get concerned about, because when it's applied to people's emotional pain, we use this term mental illness, and then we think of trying to heal the illness.
+The word healing has some aspects that I get concerned about.
+When it's applied to people's emotional pain, we use this term mental illness, and then we think of trying to heal the illness.
 I have some deep concerns about the concept of mental illness.

 My concerns about this concept began when I receive some precious gifts from a professor I had at university, just before I was ready to graduate with my doctor's degree in clinical psychology.
 This Professor showed me the scientific limitations of the concept of mental illness, and the political dangers of this concept.

 He helped me to see that there was almost no reliability about how professionals use these terms because it was an real scientific basis for all of the different problems that were defined in the basic manual used by psychiatrists and psychologists to make diagnoses.

 So what one professional might call a bipolar disease, another might call something else.
 And research shows that there's very little reliability of a scientific nature about how all of these terms in the manual are used.
-But what's more important to me is the political dangers he pointed out to this.
-He pointed out to me that we live under political and economic structures that require a certain education that contributes to great pain on the part of large numbers of people.
+But what's more important to me is the political dangers to this.
+He pointed out to me that we live under political and economic structures that require a certain education, that contributes to great pain on the part of large numbers of people.

-He helped me to see how the concept of mental illness takes the focus away from what might be causing the problems, the structures and the education they require.
+He helped me to see how **the concept of mental illness takes the focus away from what might be causing the problems, the structures and the education they require**.
 By making it look like it's something that's wrong within individuals, we take away from what's really creating the problem.
-And we do it in a way that isn't really helpful and helping the people because we talk as though they have an illness.
-When it isn't an illness they have, it's an educational problem that they have.
+We do it in a way that isn't really helping the people because we talk as though they have an illness.

+#### it isn't an illness they have, it's an educational problem that they have.

 They've been educated in a way that might make them depressed, or educated in a way that might make them insensitive to other people's needs and preoccupied only getting their own needs met regardless of how it affects other people.

 I was also helped to get this important concept clarified by the book [The Myth of mental illness](https://en.wikipedia.org/wiki/The_Myth_of_Mental_Illness) by the psychiatrist Thomas Szasz.
 In that book, he supported what my professor helped me see, the scientific limitations of the concept of mental illness, and the political dangers.

 I value another book that helps show the other side that I'll be talking about more in this session.
 It's a book called [Legacy of the Heart: The Spiritual Advantage of a Painful Childhood](https://www.goodreads.com/book/show/303061.Legacy_of_the_Heart), written by Wayne Muller.

 In this book, he looks at the human suffering that many people go through that is often referred to as a mental illness, not as an illness, but as an inevitable consequence of things that may have happened to this person in their life that caused great pain that they didn't know how to handle.
-And he shows that if we help these people to transcend that pain, to learn how to turn it into something constructive, the very pain can be something the person benefits by.
+He shows that **if we help these people to transcend that pain, to learn how to turn it into something constructive, the very pain can be something the person benefits by**.

 5:04
 This is the kind of way that I like to look at the pain that many people have brought to me over the years.
 If we look at this pain in a certain way, **we can come out of it stronger people than we would have been if we didn't have this experience.**